volkankaya/ConsensusPKI/README.md

 1)	Asymmetric encryption and signing protect message exchanges
 2)	H(subject) is used in the query to remedy profiling and to protect the privacy of the end users
 3)	The client chooses 4 random CAs to ask the truth.
-The CAs don’t know the other responding CAs, and their only option is, to tell the truth
+The CAs don’t know the other responding CAs, and their only option is to tell the truth
 4)	A client nonce is used during the query.
 The nonce guarantees that every client receives different truth indicator as a response from the CA
 5)	Truth indicator =
 H(ClientNonce + H(H(subject) + MerkleRoot))

 Item 4 is very important (see [Pass the hash](https://en.wikipedia.org/wiki/Pass_the_hash)).
 C)	Because of item 1 and 2, CAs are obligated to keep the truth.
 The CAs need a structure to come to a consensus about the truth.
 Because there is only one truth for every subject, identification of the subject is crucial.
 APKME uses 2 theories to properly identify a subject with very high certainty.
-ZPK based on Bayes rule to increase certainty, and PBFT to detect a lying CA during identification.
+ZKP based on Bayes rule to increase certainty, and PBFT to detect a lying CA during identification.

 **What we have with X.509**